-As regular readers of this blog know, there is an entire segment of the literacy community who thinks I’m an idiot.
+As frequent readers of this blog know, there is an entire segment of the literacy community that thinks I’m an idiot.

 I’ve been married for a long time, so those kinds of judgments don’t usually bother me.

 But let’s be honest, we all like to be liked, so another blog about why kids learn less from reading on their own is probably not in my best interest.
-And, that definitely is not what this is going to be about… or at least not what I wanted it to be about.
+And, that is not what this blog is going to be about… or at least it is not what I wanted it to be about.

-You see, over the holidays a friend of mine posted chart from a presentation at this year’s Literacy Research Association meeting.
+You see, over the holidays a friend posted a chart from a presentation at this year’s Literacy Research Association meeting.
 It included effect sizes for the impact of student choice on learning.
-The effect size for the impact of choice on reading motivation was .95 and on reading achievement was 1.20.
+The effect size for the impact of choice on reading motivation was .95 and it appeared to have an even bigger effect on reading achievement (1.20).
 With big-whomping payoffs like those you’d be foolish to assign books.
 Let ‘em read what they want to!

 My interest was piqued.

 I’ve long known that choice matters in motivation.
-I prefer doing what I want rather than what others want me to do.
+I prefer doing what I want to rather than what others want me to do.
 I’ve written about the value of choice in teaching, but have pointed out that it didn’t have to be about which book to read—it could be about who to read with, which part of the room to read in, or even which order to fit this reading into the morning schedule.
-(In this blog entry, my focus is on instructional reading--that reading required by teachers with an instructional purpose.
-I strongly believe that when kids are reading independently--that is when they are deciding that they want to read for their own purposes, they should be allowed wide latitude in what they read.)

 I set out to write a mea culpa, mea maxima culpa kind of blog entry touting kids’ choice over teacher’s choice.